 About the OCD Center of Los Angeles

 The OCD Center of Los Angeles is a private outpatient treatment center specializing in CBT for the treatment of OCD and related anxiety based conditions.
+We have 13 therapists on staff, all of whom are either licensed or registered, and all of whom specialize in CBT.
 We treat adults, adolescents, and children, and offer services six days a week, including evenings and Saturdays.
-We have offices at four locations in Southern California:

 If you would like more information regarding Cognitive-Behavioral Therapy (CBT), or would like to discuss individual therapy, group therapy, telephone or online therapy, or intensive treatment for OCD or a related anxiety based condition, you can call the OCD Center of Los Angeles at (310) 824-5200 (ext.
 4), or click here to email us.